-- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Plastic Paneling as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job.

-- 1. The Work shall include, but shall not necessarily be limited to:

-- a.
-Glass-fiber reinforced plastic (FRP) wall paneling

-- b.
-Accessories and trim

-- B. Related Work Specified Elsewhere:
+- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Plastic Paneling as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job. - 1.
+The Work shall include, but shall not necessarily be limited to: - a.
+Glass-fiber reinforced plastic (FRP) wall paneling - b.
+Accessories and trim - B. Related Work Specified Elsewhere:

-- 1. SECTION 06 10 00: Rough Carpentry
+SECTION 06 10 00: Rough Carpentry

-- 2. SECTION 06 20 00: Finish Carpentry
+SECTION 06 20 00: Finish Carpentry

-- 3. SECTION 07 92 00: Joint Sealants
+SECTION 07 92 00: Joint Sealants

-- A. Product Data: For each type of product indicated. - B. Shop Drawings: Submit shop drawings of each wall showing locations of paneling and trim members with respect to all discontinuities in the wall elevation. - C. Selection Samples: Submit manufacturer's standard color pattern selection samples representing manufacturer's full range of available colors and patterns.
+- A. Product Data: For each type of product indicated. - B. Shop Drawings: Submit shop drawings of each wall showing locations of paneling and trim members with respect to all discontinuities in the wall elevation. - C. Selection Samples: Submit manufacturer's standard physical selection samples representing manufacturer's full range of available colors and patterns. - D. Build America, Buy America Certification: Made on manufacturers' standard compliance form or on the Product/Material Compliance Form in Section 00 73 13 "Build America, Buy America Requirements," certifying that all iron and steel, manufactured products, and construction materials specified in this section meet the requirements of the Build America, Buy America Act.